ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 | FY2016                      |                         2   |

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000009_4daf5059452487c7a61312daba4ff9d8b70d4698778dda1173fd6acd230ff77a.png)
+**Description**: The image is a horizontal bar chart illustrating loan amounts in S$ million across several fiscal years (FY).
+FY2020 is highlighted in a gradient from maroon to orange and has a value of 844.6.
+The remaining years, FY2019, FY2018, FY2017, and FY2016 are represented with light blue bars and have values of 742.8, 688.8, 760.4, and 851.6 respectively.

 **Description**: The image shows a bar graph displaying the value of loans in S$ million over five fiscal years from FY2016 to FY2020, with FY2020 having the value of 844.6 and represented by a gradient bar transitioning from dark red to orange, and FY2016 having the value of 851.6.
 The bars for FY2019 (742.8), FY2018 (688.8) and FY2017 (760.4) are colored in light blue and proportionally sized to their respective values.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000010_df565b09d024e249799482783edb3b28fcd9275666d9a15a764007e5eebc6a11.png)
+**Description**: The image is a horizontal bar chart showing deposit amounts in S$ million for fiscal years (FY) 2016 to 2020, with FY2020 having the highest amount at 907.5, represented by a bar with a gradient from maroon to orange, and the other years, FY2019, FY2016, FY2017 and FY2018 in that order, decreasing in amount from FY2019 to FY2018, displayed with light blue bars of decreasing lengths.

 **Description**: The image is a horizontal bar chart that shows the deposits in S$ million for different fiscal years (FY).
 FY2020 has the highest deposits at 907.5, represented by a bar that transitions from burgundy to orange.
 The bars for FY2019 (845.5), FY2016 (856.9), FY2017 (808.3), and FY2018 (726.5) are progressively shorter and light blue, indicating a lower deposit amount.
 The chart shows an upward trend in deposits from FY2018 to FY2020, with a slight dip in FY2017.